Book Review: The Dementia Diaries

-This colourful and thoughtfully put together book aims to shed light on the impact of dementia on young relatives.
+This colourful book aims to shed light on the impact of dementia on young relatives.

-Some of the behaviour and communication used by older people with dementia might be amusing to others, but I am not sure the book helps children and young people appreciate the range of emotions those with dementia feel.
-Consequently, the book would assist nurses in understanding the condition.
+Some of the behaviour and communication used by older people with dementia might be amusing to others, but I am not sure the book would help children and young people appreciate the range of emotions felt by those with dementia.

-However, the book does contain some remarkable explanations from young people relaying their relatives’ behavioural changes.
-This could help others in similar situations and may even assist professionals in understanding how to support people with dementia.
+However, the book contains some remarkable explanations from young people relaying their relatives’ behavioural changes.
+This could help others in similar situations and might even assist professionals in understanding how to support people with dementia....